HIPPIE SABOTAGE

 Known for their viral remixes like “Stay High” and genre-defying hits such as “Devil Eyes,” “Your Soul,” and “Options,” brothers Kevin and Jeff Saurer have carved out a unique lane in the electronic scene - one that lives at the intersection of hip-hop, alt-rock, EDM, and ambient trap.
 But on this stop of their latest tour, the pair went far beyond the expected.

-From the first drop, the crowd was locked in — chill but energized — as opening act Carpetman warmed things up with a tight, high-energy set.
+From the first drop, the crowd was locked in as opening act Carpetman warmed things up with a tight, high-energy set.
 When Hippie Sabotage finally emerged through smoke and strobes, the venue exploded.
 Jeff tore through song after song on electric guitar while Kevin prowled the stage, rallying the crowd with every stomp, mic raise, and splash of water.